Radio stations in the UK are required to have a ‘Public File’.

 The station programme schedule is regularly reviewed to ensure that the station consistently meets the expectations of the community we serve.
 Sometimes however, due to the availability of our volunteer presenter base, last-minute and unannounced changes to our schedule may be made.

 At least 12 hours a day is classed as ‘original output’, meaning that such programmes are created at our studios and broadcast first on Andover Radio.
+To be clear, we do a lot, lot more than that.

 In the event of any significant local news event, we strive to react quickly and appropriately.
 In the case of any major national event, we may choose without prior notice to provide exceptional coverage from Independent Radio News, identified as Sky Radio News.